redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-2.rst

 ~~~~~~~~~~~~~~

 To manage a list of elements we need to add a javascript to manage this kind of block.
-AlphaLemon CMS provides a jquery plugin which does all the job for you.
+RedKite CMS provides a jquery plugin which does all the job for you.

 Add the **thumbnail_tutorial_editor.js** file inside the **Resources/public/js**
 folder, open it and paste the following code: